herrboyer/SoFairOA-documentation/CONTRIBUTING.md

 ## Authors

-This documentation is maintained by [TODO add authors].
+This documentation is maintained by the CORE Team.

 ## Communication